capitalch/trace/tracking.md

 pyinstaller --onefile --hidden-import "babel.numbers" --noconsole ExportService.py
 create installer from innosetup

-## Logic for retaining sales data during drawyer sattus change
+## Logic for retaining sales data during drawyer status change
 1. Implement MultiDataContext, getSalesArbitraryData, MultiDataContext.
 Use MultiDataContext.Provider at launch-pad level.
 Set value of Provider here only.
 2. Emit event at drawyer click (DRAWYER-STATUS-CHANGED), catch at launch-pad. catch logic-> globalBag.setValue('saleData', multiData.sale), persisting sale arbitraryData
 3. In launch-pad at Provider value set-> if getFromBag('saleData') then multiData.sale = saleData, setInBag('saleData', undefined) else multiData.sale = getSaleArbitraryData.
 The argument of getSaleArbitraryData is derived from getCurrentComponent().
 4. implement same for purchase and debit / credit note.
 Steps
-1) emit DRAWYER-STATUS-CHANGED in app-main: done
+1) emit DRAWYER-STATUS-CHANGED in app-main
 2) multi-data-context in common folder
 3) arbitrary-data in common folder, which provides arb. data for sales, purchase,db and cr note
 4) launch-pad set provider and salesData